Eliot-Roxbergh/notes_pinephone/README.md

 ### Browsing

-Firefox is good, but takes like 5 seconds to start.
+Firefox is OK, but takes like 5 seconds to start.
 Video performance is bad, if you're lucky you can run 360p video smoothly.
 HW acceleration working?
+Sometimes menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies etc.

+# Security

+Pinephone has hw switches to disable mic / camera 1 / camera 2 / wifi / cellular.

+I do not think firmware and required apps is 100% open-source (cellular is not ofc but more?).
+And for instance, regarding Pinephone Pro "_ppp-cam app itself will stay closed source_" (https://xnux.eu/log/#toc-2022-06-23-further-pinephone-pro-camera-development)

+Note that, in general, stock Linux does not have the same application sandboxing as e.g. Android.

+"_USB-OTG is very permissive .
+The MTP service currently has no security whatsoever; if the phone is plugged into a computer, even with disk encryption, the computer will have full R/W access to your /home dir, and full read access to /.
+See Services on how to disable and enable only when needed._" - https://wiki.mobian-project.org/doku.php?id=pinephone

+Offtopic: it is possible to change phone IMEI apparently, https://forum.pine64.org/showthread.php?tid=14743